tomeir2105/nginx_setup/README.md

 ✅ Cleans up if something goes wrong

 ## **Remarks**
-- The script allows you to remove the virtual-host if it detect it exists.
+- The script allows you to remove existant virtual-host.
 - I used the tee command, to echo files and solve permissions problem.
 - when the script finishes,it opens up firefox with the new site.